JaedenRotondo/obsidian-git-sync/COMP 353/Assignment 3.md

 | R3 | a | 5 | c | 1 | e |

-R1 has a row of hard values which means that our decomposition is losless _(b).
+R1 has a row of hard values which means that our decomposition is losless Decomposition is not dependency preserving since we lose D->E _(b).
 CD → E, E → D, and A → D._

 | R  | A | B | C | D | E |